Did you know? Insomnia is a common problem faced by almost 80% of women during pregnancy (1).

-Sleep disturbance can be frustrating towards the last trimester of pregnancy.
-However, insomnia management can certainly help you to get through the issues to some extent.
-Though melatonin supplements are effective for short-term use, there is no scientific backing to prove its effectiveness throughout pregnancy.
+Sleep disturbance can be frustrating.
+However, insomnia management can certainly help you to get through the issue to some extent.
+Though melatonin supplements are effective for short-term use, there is no scientific backing to prove its effectiveness and safety in pregnancy.

 Did you use melatonin supplements during pregnancy?
 Let us know in the comment section below.

 This post is for informational purposes only and is not a replacement for a doctor’s consultation.
 Do not use any medication without talking to your doctor.

 2. SE Voiculescu, et al.; Role of melatonin in embryo fetal development; NCBI (2014)